Think about the last time you were walking in an old-growth forest.

 Step 1.
 Do the site prep work, earthworks, and cover cropping so that you start creating favourable fungal conditions (shade, moisture, food)

-Some sort of earthworks might be necessary to slow, spread and sink that water so it doesn’t just run-off to your neighbor’s place before infiltrating into the soil and fueling that fungi growth.
+Some sort of earthworks might be necessary to slow, spread and sink that water so it doesn’t just run off to your neighbor’s place before infiltrating into the soil and fueling that fungi growth.
 If you can’t perform any earthworks, at minimum, what you can do is to set up some drip irrigation systems.

 Now, as you’re performing earthworks or some soil disturbance, what follows naturally when soil is exposed is the spreading seed of cover crops.
-Cover crops will help reduce the competition from unwanted plants, improve the soil and help with the fungal progression.
+Cover crops will help reduce the competition from unwanted plants, improve the soil, and help with the fungal progression.

 The cover crops are here performing several important roles.
-By cutting or leaving them in place to decompose, we’re building organic matter and clover root systems are in place, improving the soil fertility and waiting for their mycorrhizal friends to arrive.
-Also, by introducing plants of various heights, we are creating favourable growing conditions for fungi above ground by providing shade, with humidity levels increasing nearer to the ground.
+By cutting or leaving them in place to decompose, we’re building organic matter, and clover root systems are in place, improving the soil fertility and waiting for their mycorrhizal friends to arrive.
+Also, by introducing plants of various heights, we are creating favorable growing conditions for fungi above ground by providing shade, with humidity levels increasing nearer to the ground.